A reporter's transcript is a word-for-word typed record of everything that was said in court during the trial or hearing.

 The court reporter will prepare the transcript based on what the appellant and respondent list in their notices designating the record on appeal.

 In most civil appeals, there is a fee for preparing and getting a copy of a reporter's transcript.
 The appellant must pay for the costs of preparing the original reporter's transcript and sending it to the appellate court as well as for his or her copy of the reporter's transcript.
-If the respondent wants a copy of the reporter's transcript, he or she must deposit with the trial court clerk the estimated cost of preparing a copy of the reporter's transcript.
+If the respondent wants a copy of the reporter's transcript, he or she must pay for this copy.

 In an unlimited civil case, if the respondent does not wish to pay for his or her own copy of the reporter's transcript, he or she may borrow the appellant's copy after notifying the appellant no more than 20 days after the record is filed in the Court of Appeal.
 The record is lent to the respondent when the appellant's opening brief is served and is returned to the appellant when the respondent's brief is served.